kartoza/docker-geosafe/README.md

 # GeoSAFE (and GeoNode-QGIS_server) Deployment

-This document describes the orchestration / provisioning of a GeoSAFE service.
-GeoSAFE is a Django app that has a number of dependencies, including GeoNode-QIS_server .
+This document describes the orchestration / provisioning of a GeoNode-QIS_server or a GeoNode-QIS_server + GeoSAFE service.
+GeoSAFE is a Django app that has a number of dependencies, including GeoNode-QIS_server.

-If you want to deploy just GeoNode-QGIS_server then omit all the parts referring to InaSAFE, GeoSAFE and celery.

-Take note of the differences between production and development orchestration.
+## Rancher orchestration

+The latest (and best and easiest) way to deploy GeoNode-QIS_server by itself or with GeoSAFE is to use Rancher by following  [Rancher setup README](https://github.com/kartoza/docker-geosafe/blob/develop/deployment/production/docs/Rancher.md)

+_This readme doc needs to be refactored to put the Rancher orchestration in front and to move the Ansible and original docker-compose recipes discussed below away from the front page.
+They still work and may be useful in your application but we now recommend the Rancher method._

 ## _'One-line'_ orchestration and quick setup

-__Ansible__ playbooks are ready for use for a development environment and coming soon (end May 2017) for deploying a production instance.
+__Ansible__ playbooks have been available since May 2017.
 See the bottom of this doc and in [Ansible setup README](deployment/ansible/README.md) for details.

 ## How to build GeoSAFE with dependencies